 See Related: Traditional French Dishes to Try

 - Bus – The bus leaves from the Bercy-Seine station in Paris and arrives at the Champagne-Ardenne station in Reims.
-While the trip can take 2-3 hours, it costs less than €1.
+While the trip can take 2-3 hours, it is the cheapest option.

 - Guided tour – For the full Reims experience, consider taking a guided tour.
 This gives you access to an array of local attractions and a tour guide who can impart some knowledge on your favorite champagne.

 - Car – If you choose to drive to Reims, make sure to avoid the rush hour.
 A road trip can take 2 hours from Paris to Reims, or longer with traffic.